AnthonyAndroulakis/readmat/README.md

 + table
 + timetable

-# Tips for overcoming/bypassing limitations:
+# Tips for overcoming limitations:
 + convert string arrays to char arrays, command: `char(stringarray)`
 + convert datetime to either a char array or a struct, command: `char(vardatetime)` or `struct(vardatetime)`
 + convert categorical to double, command: `double(varcategorical)`